Aruba Airlines: History

 Aruba Airlines announced on 2 October 2017, that it would be re-introducing service to Curaçao and introducing a new service to Bonaire.
 The flights would be operated with a Dash 8-300 that was signed for in September 2017, and that service to Curaçao would begin on 23 October 2017, with Bonaire's date to be announced.
-However, the first flight was canceled due to the Dash 8 aircraft not being delivered on time, and the airline officially commenced service to Curaçao on 25 October 2017, utilizing a Bombardier CRJ200, leased from Voyageur Airways, that was previously used to fly between Curaçao and Sint Maarten after the aftermath of Hurricane Irma.
+However, the first flight was canceled due to the Dash 8 aircraft not being delivered on time, and the airline officially commenced service to Curaçao on 25 October 2017, utilizing a Bombardier CRJ200, leased from Voyageur Airways, that was previously used to fly between Curaçao and Sint Maarten following the aftermath of Hurricane Irma.

 In a press conference held live in Curaçao on 27 October 2017, Francisco Arendsz, the airlines' accountable manager, stated that the airline had planned to order an additional Dash 8-100, along with the original aircraft that was expected to be delivered as backup.
 This was when they revealed that the original aircraft was not ready.
 The current plan is to temporarily use the leased CRJ200.
 The second CRJ200 will be delivered, wearing the company's official livery.
 Bonaire was planned to commence on 16 November 2017, if Aruba Airlines was permitted by Dutch Civil Aviation Authority.
 Additional destinations planned for November include Barquisimeto and Punto Fijo.
 The press conference also reflected on the future of the airline, including destinations planned for 2018, which included New York City, Argentina, and Bogotá.
 Flights to Argentina and New York were planned to be flown by an Airbus A330 that had supposedly been ordered recently.
 On 14 November 2017, the inaugural flight to Curaçao, the CEO stated that next year there would be additional four aircraft, excluding the already ordered CRJ200 for next year.